sanaearnestse/systemdesigndoc/gitgroupactivity.md

 >git status

-This commandand shows the current branch in the repository.
+This command shows the current branch in the repository.

 #### *Step 6:Git Rebase Operation*
 >git rebase 149ffg88998cd58881